bobbycomet/Griffin-Linux-Landing-Page/index.md

   <img src="FanHub.png" alt="FanHub" width="25%"/>
 </div>

-**FanHub** — Windows-style fan curve editor with profiles and OpenRGB integration.
-Runs as a standalone app (launched by Grix when your system needs it).
+**FanHub** — Windows-style fan curve editor with profiles with luquidctl and OpenRGB integration for not only peripherals, but AIOs, name-brand fans, CPU fans, GPU fans, NVME temps, RAM temps, and more.
+Runs without OpenRGB open as it hooks into the OpenRGB server.
+This means you can control RGB in Fan Hub.
+Runs as a standalone app (launched by Grix, the application's window, or with sudo fanhub, when your system needs it), but with the control of Linux, without ever needing to run commands.

 <div align="center">
   <img src="CPUHub.png" alt="CPUHub" width="25%"/>
 </div>

 **CPU Hub** — Simple CPU governor control: performance, balanced, or powersave.
 Grix will alert you if it detects you're gaming in the wrong mode, switches to the one you need, and you can switch to the mode you want any time with performance, powersave, balanced, and so on profiles.
+Kernel Autotune sets the performance layer, but this will override the power, so you choose your performance.

 **Auto-Gamemode** — Automatically activates when you launch Steam, Lutris, or Heroic.
 Triggers Sentry to intelligently throttle background tasks so games get the resources they need.
 This works with Process Sentry.
 Sentry will see you gaming, it slows down other processes, except for things like OBS and other curated software, so streamers still get performance in both, so you get all the performance, none of the "oops I throttled your stream."
 Planned to be a part of Grix for a start button if it fails silently.

 **Sentry** — Smart resource manager using cgroups.
 Learns your usage habits over time for smoother multitasking.
 Fully customizable via `config.yaml` — every setting is reversible.
 Planned to be a part of Grix later for configuration, and a start button if the daemon fails.
+Sentry comes with Appify flags, so it never slows down your favorite apps, and comes with a config file, so you don't have to make one.
+Don't have the app?
+It skips that check.
+Config file is editable in Grix, and the daemon can be stopped or started in Grix.
 [View on GitHub](https://github.com/bobbycomet/Process-Sentry)

 **kernel-autotune** — Detects your hardware (desktop vs laptop, RAM, kernel type) and applies smart baseline tweaks: Zram/Zswap, BBR TCP, governors, and more.
 Fully reversible via config file.
 Planned to be a part of Grix later for configuring and to check if it is working, with a button to start it if it fails at boot.
+Creates a config file and state.json.
+They record your system locally for Grix to understand the state of your system, and update it when there is a change.
+You can also edit the config in Grix, and you can start and stop in Grix.
+This even updates when you use XKM to change kernels.
 [View on GitHub](https://github.com/bobbycomet/kernel-autotune-V2)

 **Noatime-autotune** — A simple, quiet SSD health optimization that runs in the background.
+Kernel autotune handles the HDD side.

 ---